 At subsequent meetings you should present a brief introduction (one or two slides) to remind the committee of your research area – don’t expect them to recall everything from the last meeting, but no need to go into great detail.
 Aim to put your work in context.

 Show your current working objective in the form of a block diagram.
 This will set the boundary for the presentation and discussion.
 This will help the committee members to focus on the specified objective.
-For example in the figure below (Fig 1) the candidate is focusing on the “Long term motion prediction” objective in Robot Path Planning.
+For example in the figure below the candidate is focusing on the “Wheeled mobile Robot” objective in Robot Path Planning.

 Figure 1: Robot Path Planning